shabeer-syed/ACEs/about.md

 [![](https://raw.githubusercontent.com/shabeer-syed/ACEs/main/home%20view%20domains.png)](https://shabeer-syed.github.io/ACEs/domains) | [![](https://raw.githubusercontent.com/shabeer-syed/ACEs/main/definitions%20NEW.png)](https://shabeer-syed.github.io/ACEs/definitions)

-## How can indicators of ACEs help?
+## Aims: how can indicators of ACEs help?
 The main objective of the ACE domains and indicators is to help improve the health of vulnerable families by promoting trauma-informed and data-driven approaches of EHRs to advance research endeavours, public health efforts and policy.

 We follow WHO's [the Minsk Declaration](https://www.euro.who.int/en/publications/policy-documents/the-minsk-declaration) and view all ACEs through a *"life-course"* and a *"trauma-informed"* lens.
 This approach acknowledges that risk is not static and depends on the interaction of multiple unmeasured promotive, protective, and risk factors throughout generations and people's lives.
 Therefore, indicators were developed to represent possible *adverse experiences* to inform policy and public health at a population level.
 Further research is needed to evaluate how ACE indicators can be used in pratice.